contributte/planette-site/content/oldPlanette/2015/2015-07-27-acl-and-permissions.md

 ----

-That was just an simple way how to implement `ACL` in the nette application, sure it can be done in more complex ways with more functioanality.
+That was just an simple way how to implement `ACL` in the Nette application, sure it can be done in more complex ways with more functioanality.
 For example:

 - We can specify `privileges` in particular resources (`$this->allow(self::ROLE_GUEST, 'Front', ['read', 'write]);`) and use these privileges in action methods annotation.
 We would check user's permissions in the first if-clause of `AbstractPresenter::checkRequirements()` method
 - Getting presenter/method annotation could be more extensive - we mau implement some annotation inheritency for more modular applications